Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

 \section{Experimental results}

-In this section, comprehensive experiments consisting of three parts-image denoising, image deblurring and image inpainting are implemented to verify the efficiency and superiority of our proposed spatially adapted variational model (called SA-TV-TV$^2$).
+In this section, comprehensive experiments consisting of three parts, i.e., image denoising, image deblurring and image inpainting are implemented to verify the efficiency and superiority of the proposed Algorithm 1 for Weingarten map regularization model (denoted by WM) and Algorithm 2 for the reformulated spatially adapted first and second order variational model (denoted by SA-TV-TV$^2$).
 All numerical experiments are performed utilizing Matlab R2016a on a machine with 3.40GHz Intel(R) Core(TM) i7-6700 CPU and 32GB RAM.

 In our work, the popular peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) indexes \cite{wang2004image} are adopted to quantitatively evaluate the imaging performance under different image degradation conditions.
-In general, the PSNR is defined as
+In particular, the PSNR is defined as